 If your Cocker Spaniel managed to find and eat any part of an avocado, and depending upon how much he ate, it could cause fluid on his lungs and severe breathing difficulties.

-They contain the toxin thiosulphate which can lead to hemolytic anemia in your dog which causes red blood cells to burst resulting in a reduced oxygen supply to the dog's vital organs.
+Both contain the toxin thiosulphate which can lead to hemolytic anemia in your dog which causes red blood cells to burst resulting in a reduced oxygen supply to the dog's vital organs.

 Symptoms may include liver damage, vomiting, diarrhea, labored breathing and discolored urine from the burst blood cells.